-Country music goes high tech with 360 videos for its “CMA Fest” broadcast
+Country music goes high tech with 360 videos for its ‘CMA Fest’ broadcast

 Luckily, in both videos directors spend most of their time on the wide shots.

-Still, 360 video suffers from the simple fact that it’s not as immersive as virtual reality, and the distance between the two is a gulf that’s too far to bridge (even in VR live events lack the… vitality… of an actual live event).
+Still, 360 video suffers from the simple fact that it’s not as immersive as virtual reality, and the distance between the two is a gulf that’s too far to bridge (even in VR, live events lack the… vitality… of an actual live event).
 It may be the next best thing to the next best thing to being there, but if a fan can, it’s probably still better to go there.

 Obligatory stuff here: The ABC event airs from 8-11 on ABC on Wednesday the 16th.
 It’s going to be hosted by Thomas Rhett and Kelsea Ballerini and will feature 28 performances from a who’s who of country music’s hottest stars.